CUNYTechPrep/week-03-projects/README.md

 ## Project 2: City Search app

+In this project we will allow the user to provide us a City name and we will display all of the associated zip codes to the user.

+To get started run the following commands

 - `create-react-app city-search`
 - `cd city-search`
 - `npm start`

 At this point you should see the React hello world page running on your browser.
 You should leave it running in the background while you work on this project.

-Now open this folder (`city-search`) in your text editor, and begin developing the following app:
+Now open this folder (`city-search`) in your text editor.
+You will see all of the code the create-react-app setup for us.
+Since this is the stock project we can begin editing the files as we see fit.
+You can start at `App.js` and you can also edit `public/index.html` (to add Bootstrap for example).

 Using the same API as project 1, we will build a City search app, where given a city name, we will display all returned zip codes.

 ### Tasks

+Using the same ctp-zip-api we used in project 1:

 - Implement a City Search field that takes city names
     + it should allow city names to be entered in upper, lower, or mixed case letters